-- (1) We do not establish thresholds or maximum annual performance bonus amounts under our 2018 Executive Bonus Plan, except that the maximum bonus amount each officer is eligible to receive is 150% of such officer's cash target for the year.
-The amounts set forth in these columns represent the target bonus amounts for each named executive officer for fiscal 2018 under our 2018 Executive Bonus Plan, and do not represent either additional or actual compensation earned by the named executive officers for the year ended December 31, 2018.
+- (1) We do not establish thresholds or maximum annual performance bonus amounts under our Executive Bonus Plan, except that the maximum bonus amount each officer is eligible to receive is 150% of such officer's cash target for the year.
+The amounts set forth in these columns represent the target bonus amounts for each named executive officer for fiscal 2020 under our Executive Bonus Plan, and do not represent either additional or actual compensation earned by the named executive officers for the year ended December 31, 2020.
 The dollar value of the actual payments for these awards are included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above.
-For more information about our 2018 Executive Bonus Plan, see "Compensation Discussion and Analysis 2018 Executive Compensation Program Annual Performance Bonus." - (2) The restricted stock unit awards were granted pursuant to our 2015 Equity Incentive Plan.
-The shares of our common stock subject to the restricted stock unit awards, except with respect to Mr. Valenzuela, vest in five equal annual installments beginning on April 1, 2019, subject to the officer's continued service with us through each such vesting date.
-The shares of our common stock subject to the restricted stock unit awards awards avarded to Mr. Valenzuela vest with respect to 40% of the shares on February 1, 2020; and 20% of the shares on February 1, 2023, subject to Mr. Valenzuela's continued service with us through each such vesting date.
-See "Compensation Discussion and Analysis 2018 Executive Compensation Program Equity Awards." - (3) The stock option awards were granted pursuant to our 2015 Equity Incentive Plan.
-The shares of our common stock subject to the stock options vest and become exercisable in sixty equal monthly installments on the 1st day of each calendar month beginning on May 1, 2018, subject to the officer's continued employment through each such vesting date.
-See "Compensation Discussion and Analysis 2018 Executive Compensation Program Equity Awards." - (4) The option awards were granted with an exercise price equal to 100% of the fair market value of our common stock, which was \$37.74 per share, based on the closing market price of our common stock on the date of grant. - (5) The dollar amounts in this column represent the aggregate grant date fair value of each option award and restricted stock unit award, as applicable, granted to the named executive officers in 2018, computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures and assumes that the named executive officer will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing these awards are described in Note 13 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 filed with the SEC on March 1, 2019 and do not necessarily correspond to the actual economic value recognized or that may be recognized by our named executive officers.
+For more information about our Executive Bonus Plan, see "Compensation Discussion and Analysis-2020 Executive Compensation Program-Annual Performance Bonus." - (2) The restricted stock unit awards were granted pursuant to our 2015 Equity Incentive Plan.
+The shares of our common stock subject to the restricted stock unit awards vest in five equal annual installments beginning on April 1, 2021, subject to the officer's continued service with us through each such vesting date.
+See "Compensation Discussion and Analysis-2020 Executive Compensation Program-Equity Awards." - (3) The stock option awards were granted pursuant to our 2015 Equity Incentive Plan.
+The shares of our common stock subject to the stock options, except with respect to Mr. Trundle, vest and become exercisable in sixty equal monthly installments on the 1st day of each calendar month beginning on May 1, 2020, subject to the officer's continued employment through each such vesting date.
+The shares of our common stock subject to the stock objects awarded to Mr. Trundle vest in full on the five-year anniversary of the grant date, subject to Mr. Trundle's continued service through the vesting date and subject to pro-rata acceleration upon a change in control prior to such date.
+See "Compensation Discussion and Analysis-2020 Executive Compensation Program-Equity Awards." - (4) The option awards were granted with an exercise price equal to 100% of the fair market value of our common stock, which was \$37.94 per share, based on the closing market price of our common stock on the date of grant. - (5) The dollar amounts in this column represent the aggregate grant date fair value of each option award and restricted stock unit award, as applicable, granted to the named executive officers in 2020, computed in accordance with ASC Topic 718, excluding the effect of estimated for feitures and assumes that the named executive officer will perform the requisite service for the award to vest in full.
+The assumptions we used in valuing these awards are described in Note 15 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 filed with the SEC on February 25, 2021 and do not necessarily correspond to the actual economic value recognized by our named executive officers.